 Light exfoliation is very important if you have dry skin.
 Don’t use any hard abrasive scrub, instead pick something with lactic acid.
 This will help keep the skin clean and hydrated.

-Keep your skin protected from UVA Rays even in winters.
+Keep your skin protected from UVA Rays even in winter.
 These rays cause you to age faster and sunburn, especially when the sun reflects off snow.
-USE SPF 30+ in your daily routine, reapply if you engage in outdoor activities.
-You better keep an eye on moisturizer with built-in sunscreen and SPF.
+USE SPF 30+ in your daily routine.
+Reapply if you engage in outdoor activities.
+You better keep an eye on moisturizers with built-in sunscreen and SPF.

 Alcohol dehydrates your body, so you better limit your alcohol consumption, especially during the holiday season.

-Keep your lips from getting chapped and sunburned.
-Hydrate your lips with a SPF lip balm throughout the day.
+To prevent your lips from getting chapped and sunburned, hydrate them with an SPF lip balm throughout the day.
 Remember to keep one at your disposal at all times.

-You better keep an eye out for ingredients like retinoid, exfoliating acids, vitamin C, etc. You better adjust their potency as needed and keep your skin from over-drying.
-Still, you are better off consulting with an expert.
+You should look for ingredients like retinoids, exfoliating acids, vitamin C, etc. Adjust their potency as needed to prevent your skin from overdrying.
+Still, you should consult with an expert.

 Conclusion